Indonesian shortfin eel: Reproduction

+A. b. bicolor are facultatively catadromous, meaning that they typically reside in freshwater and migrate to marine environments to spawn.
+This catadromous behavior is likely derived from the full-marine condition of true eel species outside the Anguillidae, and individual Anguilla which reside fully in marine environments are likely to have retained this ancestral marine lifestyle.
+It is unknown whether the behavioral difference of individuals is related to genetics, or simply behavioral plasticity allowing individuals to select for preferred habitats.

-During the process of spawning for Indonesian Shortfin Eels, the female releases eggs into the marine environment which are externally fertilized by the male.
-The eggs eventually hatch as small, leaf shaped larvae called leptocephali that can end up measuring about 44.1 – 55mm in total length near the end of this stage.
-They primarily consume the fecal pellets of zooplankton and the mucus houses constructed by larvacean which are a type of filter feeding tunicate.
+During spawning, female shortfin eels releases eggs into the marine environment which are externally fertilized by the male.
+The eggs eventually hatch as small, leaf shaped larvae called leptocephali that last until the larvae reach 44.1–55 mm in total length.
 Eventually these leptocephali undergo metamorphosis and become glass eels before they return to freshwater ecosystems.
-Glass eels would continue to consume detritus and small prey items such as benthic invertebrates, zooplankton, and gradually larger organisms as they grow bigger into elvers.
-Eventually, elvers will develop into yellow eels where they become pigmented and spend several years growing further in freshwater as young adults.
-A. b. bicolor mature at an approximate age range of 5.5 to 8.5 years which is notably faster compared to temperate eel species likely due to the warmer environmental conditions.
-At this mature adult stage, they are classified as silver eels where they can then migrate back to saltwater and produce fertilized eggs once before dying.
+Eventually, elvers develop into yellow eels where they become pigmented and spend several years growing further in freshwater as young adults.
+A. b. bicolor mature at an approximate age range of 5.5 to 8.5 years which is notably faster compared to temperate eel species, which is likely due to the warmer environmental conditions.
+The mature adult stage is termed "silver eels", and they migrate back to saltwater.
+It is thought that this species is semelparous, reproducing once before death, as typical of its genus.

-Importance to Humans
+Relation to humans

-Indonesian Shortfin Eel is a commonly consumed species of eel that has seen increasing demand, especially in East Asia, due to the decreasing availability of other Anguilla species.
-Although the Japanese Eel (Anguilla japonica) is often the most preferred form of eel for consumption in many Asian countries, A. bicolor has been regarded as the second most preferred eel species to consume due to the species sharing similar taste and texture with Japanese Eel.
-However, the Japanese Eel has been significantly declining in population size along with other widely consumed species such as the European Eel and American Eel (Anguilla rostrata) in recent decades.
+Indonesian shortfin eels are a commonly consumed species of eel that has seen increasing demand, especially in East Asia, due to the decreasing availability of other Anguilla species.
+Although the Japanese eel (Anguilla japonica) is often the most preferred form of eel for consumption in many Asian countries, A. bicolor has been regarded as the second most preferred eel species to consume due to the species sharing similar taste and texture with Japanese eel.
+The Japanese eel has seen significant declines in population size along with other widely consumed species such as the European eel (Anguilla anguilla) and American eel (Anguilla rostrata) in recent decades.
 As such, the significant population declines in these species have resulted in government intervention and environmental protection plans which therefore limit their ability to be fished.
-East Asian countries, most prominently Indonesia, have worked to fill in the gap in eel supply for Asian markets by relying more on the harvesting of tropical freshwater eels which directly includes A. bicolor.
-As such, the Indonesian Shortfin Eel has and will continue to grow as an important food source for millions of people in East Asia due to the high demand for eel food products.
+Southeast Asian countries, most prominently Indonesia, have worked to fill in the gap in eel supply for Asian markets by relying more on the harvesting of tropical freshwater eels which directly includes A. bicolor.
+As such, the Indonesian shortfin eel has continued to grow as an important food source for millions of people in East Asia due to the high demand for eel food products.

+Shortfin eels are aquacultured, though farms are reliant on newly recruited elvers collected in coastal regions, which are grown to market size.
+The use of aquaculture or captive breeding as a means of bolstering Anguilla populations is currently not a practical option due to the fact that cultivation facilities rely entirely on capturing wild glass eels and elvers.